-In these seven days, your baby will grow from about the size of a poppy seed to a lentil.
-The heartbeat at 6 weeks starts to have a regular rhythm.
-Until your baby is born, its heart will beat at about 150 times a minute, which is twice the average rate of an adult!
+In these seven days your baby will triple in size from the size of a poppy seed to a lentil.
+The heart will also be beating with a regular rhythm.
+From now until birth, your child’s heart will beat about 150 times a minute – twice the average adult rate!

-Your baby’s basic facial features start to form too, including the mouth and the beginnings of eyes and ears.
-The start of a stomach and lungs will also become visible if you have a 6 week ultrasound.
+Your baby’s basic facial features will also start to form at this time, including the mouth and the beginnings of eyes and ears.

-The placenta is producing increasing amounts of progesterone at this stage of your week 6 pregnancy.
-This hormone is important because it prevents your uterus from expelling the foetus and also helps create the nest of blood vessels that will be your baby’s life support system over the next seven-and-a-half months.
+The placenta in your womb that supplies your baby with nutrients is producing increasing amounts of progesterone.
+This hormone prevents your uterus from expelling the fetus and also helps create the nest of blood vessels that nourishes your baby in the uterine walls.

 However, the high amounts of progesterone that are produced for the baby can also make you feel very nauseous.
 This is because it has the effect of slowing down the digestive process.